 And they bring something else to the table that seems to do wonders for their credibility.

 Competence.
-Things like writing skill; knowledge on particular subjects; and a self-assurance that does not hinge on forcing others to agree with them or offer feigned respect.
+Things like writing skill; knowledge on particular subjects; and a self-assurance that does not hinge on forcing others to agree with them, offer feigned respect or avoid words they don’t like.

 Are we learning anything here?